tytydraco/yessleep/out/I_Work_at_a_24Hour_Pet_ER_and_We_Had_a_Patient_That_Wasnt_an_Animal.md

 A voice, thick and wet, slurred in a way no dog’s throat was built to produce.
 It wasn’t a bark.
 It wasn’t a growl.

 It was trying to speak.
-And what came out wasn’t just a sound—it was a name.
+And what came out wasn’t just a sound, it was a name.

 My name.